Ken Bowersox: After NASA

 Bowersox retired from NASA on September 30, 2006.
 On June 16, 2009, he was appointed vice president of Astronaut Safety and Mission Assurance at SpaceX.
 He was inducted into the Astronaut Hall of Fame on June 8, 2010, four days after the first successful launch of SpaceX's Falcon 9 rocket.

 It was reported on January 17, 2012, that Bowersox resigned from SpaceX in late December 2011.

 Bowersox appeared on three episodes of the American TV show Home Improvement.
 Series 3, Episode 24, titled "Reality Bytes", aired 18 May 1994.

-NASA administration
+NASA leadership

 Bowersox, as Associate Administrator for Space Operations, during a Flight Readiness Review panel in 2023.

-In July 2019, Bowersox became NASA's Acting Associate Administrator for the Human Exploration Operations Mission Directorate, replacing William Gerstenmaier.
+In July 2019, Bowersox returned to NASA as the Acting Associate Administrator for the Human Exploration Operations Mission Directorate, replacing William Gerstenmaier.
 In May 2020, Bowersox again became NASA's Acting Associate Administrator for the Human Exploration Operations Mission Directorate, replacing Douglas Loverro.

 In May 2023, Bowersox was named the associate administrator of the Space Operations Mission Directorate.

+Bowersox retired from NASA leadership on March 6, 2026.